 Designed by husband and wife team Kirsty Ward and David Longshaw, the womenswear and accessories label Longshawward produces competitively priced luxurious collections that emphasize craftsmanship.
 Before starting Longshawward, both designers ran their own labels and other creative ventures; Ward’s eponymous brand was part of Selfridges’ Bright Young Things selection, while Longshaw has written and illustrated books, worked at Alberta Ferretti and created windows for stores including Matchesfashion.com.
-The synergy between them is strong: Ward’s jewelry know-how, layering and geometric style complemented by Longshaw’s draped, feminine and hand-drawn aesthetic.
+The synergy between them is strong: Ward’s jewelry know-how, layering and geometric style are complemented by Longshaw’s draped, feminine and hand-drawn aesthetic.
 The latest collection features net parkas and trench coats with unusual fabrications.
 Freehand embroideries of surreal flowers, jewels and other embellishments adorn skirts, suits, dresses and sleeveless jackets.
-The brand has shown in London, Paris and Milan as well as China and Eastern Europe and is appreciated by influencers including Gigi Hadid and Poppy Delevigne.
+The brand has shown in London, Paris and Milan as well as China and Eastern Europe, and is appreciated by influencers including Gigi Hadid and Poppy Delevingne.
 All pieces are made in the UK using thoughtfully sourced materials.